NikkelM/Game-Pass-API/README.md

 ## Related projects

-If you would like to know the Steam App ID's to the games that are on Game Pass, you can use the [Steam App ID Finder](https://github.com/NikkelM/Steam-App-ID-Finder).
+If you would like to know the Steam App ID's for the games that are on Game Pass, you can use the [Steam App ID Finder](https://github.com/NikkelM/Steam-App-ID-Finder) to do just that.

 You can then use the [Notion Steam API Integration](https://github.com/NikkelM/Notion-Steam-API-Integration) to automatically add information about those games to you Notion database.

-And coming soon: You can alternatively directly use the `JSON to Notion` tool to create a new page in your Notion database for each game extracted using the `Game Pass API`.
+Alternatively, you can use the [`JSON to Notion`](https://github.com/NikkelM/JSON-to-Notion) tool to directly create a new page in your Notion database for each game extracted using the `Game Pass API` - this works with any kind of JSON file!

 ## Setup